sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/index.md

 ### Android Studio
 * The preferred way as shown in these tutorials is to use Android Studio.
-	* Android Studio version 2.3.2 or higher
+    * Android Studio version 2.3.2 or higher please.
 * However, we will still reference everything agnostic to your personal preference of work environment.
     * You are totally capable of using any other IDE.
         * Maybe you just want to do it all in emacs, be my guest.

-### Windows, Mac, Linux
-* All these tutorials work for any OS, but for arts that don't we will mention the differences needed to know.

 # Table Of Content
 * [Chapter 1 - **Android 101**](./Tutorials/Chapter_01.md)